buchmiller/notes/reading_notes/pragmatic_programmer.md

 - Users should be involved in deciding what functionality is good enough.
 Share the trade-offs with them - the project can be done sooner if some errors are acceptable.
 - Constantly build up and invest in your learning.
 The industry can change quickly, and our knowledge needs to stay relevant.
 - Understand the audience when choosing when and how to communicate something with them.

+## Chapter 2 - A Pragmatic Approach

+Some practices and approaches will help you develop better code.

+- Reduce duplication when possible.
+Limit documentation to only live where it is most relevant.
+Share common code in an easily accessible manner.